 While the information in this guide is tailored to students on college campuses, we welcome high school students to raise awareness as well.
+You can find more high school resources at nationaleatingdisorders.org/blog.
 Schools may have policies about what students can and cannot do on school grounds, so make sure to work with a teacher, guidance counselor, or administrator.